-The Physics-Astronomy Building
+The Psychology (former Physics-Astronomy) Building

 This photograph was taken from a vantage point on Physics Road about 75m NNE of the building in the early springtime,

 before most trees had a chance to block the view with foliage.

 - Located on Physics Road in the northeast section of

 the Michigan State University campus, near the Collingwood Entrance from

 - Completed in 1949 (HEP wing added, circa 1974).

 - Originally the Physics-Mathematics Building; when the Mathematics Department moved to Wells Hall in the

 early 1960s, it was renamed the Physics-Astronomy Building; after the Department of Physics and Astronomy

 moved to the Biomedical and Physical Sciences Building in 2002, it was renovated for the use of the